mailmanq/Mod-Installer-From-URL/README.md

   -each line represents a mod

-  -there are 2 parts to each line separated by a: ,
+  -there are 2 parts to each line separated by a comma

   -the first part is the EXACT link to the mod download